Live · Updated hourly · Data current as of March 18, 2026

 Houston Public Safety Intelligence Briefing

-Across 1,990 at-grade rail crossings, Houston records 28 blockage events per day during peak window 1 PM7 PM, each lasting an average of 49.3 minutes.
+Across 1,990 at-grade rail crossings, Houston records 24 blockage events per day during peak window 2 AM5 AM, each lasting an average of 50.8 minutes.
 For EMS units, a blockage at a high-frequency crossing adds 3.8 minutes to response — a difference that reduces cardiac arrest survival probability by 26–38%.

 Satori Defense is the only platform that aggregates these signals — incident data, live rail sensors, weather feeds, and 311 history — into a unified intelligence layer for Houston.
 This briefing is updated every hour from the Satori Defense Houston Intelligence Dashboard.